 Website links drive the navigation of web traffic and the more quality websites that link over to your website, the better.
 It builds trust that you have a good authoritative website in your local or national niche, and google and other search engines want to display those trustworthy sites to its user/searcher.
 If not one single website on the web links over to your website, then you don't have a lot of trust to your website.
 Make sense?
 No one is talking about your website, therefore it must not be that important, and search engines don't know it exists, or just won't show it.

 How do you get backlinks to your website?

 Well, it can be a tedious process to find relevant ones to your business niche.
 If you are a roofer, it is good to look online for blogs written about roofing, carpentry, and other home remodeling articles.
 You can ask the website admin if you can perhaps write up an article to have posted with a link back to your website.
 A lot of them will, and that could be your first link.

 Another way is to get local businesses to post a link on their website linking over to your website.
 For example, in a spot on your website you can have a quick mention of another website.
 For quality roofing in the New York area, visit our friends at www.justanexpampleroofer.com.
 Do you see how that turns into a link over to your website?

 Now, you also want to make certain that you don't get bad spammy, non trustworthy links over to your website.
 This can cause very bad rankings and drops in your website rankings as well.
 There are a lot of older, trashy websites online that can really harm your local SEO efforts.
 So, just make sure that you are getting good quality backlinks, which is paramount in getting good rankings for your services online.
 IF you have any questions about link building or other SEO related questions, just contact us today!

 Competition?
-Start beating them out today with this collection of tips and tricks to help you dominate your online marketplace!
+Start beating them out today with these digital marketing tips and tricks to help you dominate your online marketplace!